msloth/contiki-launchpad/README.md

   software for virtual machines.
 They are free for personal use.
 * download and run the Instant Contiki VM. see www.contiki-os.org for download links to the latest version.
-* clone this repository
+* in the virtual machine, open a terminal and clone this repository ''git clone git://github.com/MarcusLunden/contiki-launchpad.git contiki-launchpad''
+* check that your compiler path is ok by going into eg contiki-launchpad/examples/launchpad/blink and running
+    ''msp430-gcc --version''
+  Then try compiling it with
+    ''make all''
+  and uploading it to the Launchpad with
+    ''make ul''
+  (I don't remember if mspdebug is included in the VM, otherwise you may need to download it first and make sure it is in the path)
-* Check the examples in contiki/projects/
+* Check the examples in contiki/examples/launchpad
-  start with hello-world and get a feel for how to use processes, timers etc, working your way through and experimenting with processes
+  Follow the README in that folder and experiment.
+Learn and get a feel for how to use processes, timers etc, working your way through and experimenting with processes.

 ## Limitations

-The 2553 is very capable for being such a small and inexpensive device, but it comes with some limitations.
-For one, it haven't got much RAM and thus I had to cut down on a lot of features and simplify others to make it fit.
-Other limitations are Contiki features that I haven't ported yet.
+The msp430g2553 is very capable for being such a small and inexpensive device but is first and foremost limited in peripherals and RAM.
+For example, it has only two timers and not much RAM and thus I had to cut down on a lot of Contiki features and simplify others to make it fit.
+Other limitations are some Contiki features that I haven't ported yet.

-NOTE: I completely removed the rimestats module; it needs 72 B RAM.
-It can be re-enabled (but doesn't fit) through removing my comment in ''contiki/core/net/rime/rimestats.h''.

-### Not working on this port, or not ported yet
+### Not working on this port, not ported yet or very limited support
 *  energest - energy estimation (save RAM)
-*  packetbuf, Rime.
-Coming later but I have no radio to port for yet.
 *  uIPv6 - maybe later, depends on how small packetbuf+Rime gets (save RAM).
-*  SPI, I2C - highly application dependent so I haven't done any such yet.
+*  SPI, I2C are highly application dependent so they have to be adjusted should you build something with SPI or I2C.
+Check out the CC2500 radio drivers.
-*  sensors - was way too complex and hard to add new sensors so removed (see below)
+*  the sensors module was way too complex and hard to add new sensors so it is now removed (see below).
+*  the rimestats module - it needs 72 B RAM = too much. see ''contiki/core/net/rime/rimestats.h''.
+*  packetbuf/Rime.
+I have removed quite many packetbuf attributes as they take a lot of RAM and are allocated even if they are used or not.
+This means that some Rime communication primitives do not work out of the box as they depend on eg the attribute for 'reliable' (ACK and retransmissions) so if you need those they will have to be re-implemented on top of this leaner Rime.

-### Re-made to simplify/fit
+### Re-written to simplify/fit and new stuff
-*  adc - instead of the sensors API, there is now a generic ADC API
+*  adc - instead of the sensors API, there is now a generic ADC API with functions for synchronous and asynch conversions etc. Pick your flavor.
 *  button - simple yet powerful button API
+*  PWM API for doing simple pulse width modulation, for eg dimming LEDs, with a straight-forward API and flexible regarding pins, period and duty cycle
+*  Servo motor API
-*  lots and lots of shrinking of buffers etc
+*  lots and lots of shrinking of buffers etc.

 ## Coming features

-Subject to change.
+Of course, this is subject to change and this file might not be up-to-date.

-*  radio drivers for CC2500
+*  radio drivers for CC2500 (very, very soon! dec-12)
-*  node-id, burning and reading
+*  node-id, burning and reading (very, very soon! dec-12)
-*  PWM API
-*  UART with interrupts
-*  Contiki serial shell
-*  SPI, I2C
+*  really simple (eg likely not that reliable or high performance) network stuff like leaf nodes to sink data routing, data dissemination through polite gossip and similar things.
+*  simple power-saving MAC protocol, like a re-implementation of X-MAC or ContikiMAC to reduce complexity and RAM/ROM-requirements
+*  UART with interrupts; now it is just blocking which works but as the speed is limited in hardware to 9600 baud any printf's can block the mcu quite long time
+*  Contiki serial shell; now serial input works (wait for serial_input_events) but you have to parse the input yourself.
+I'll see how much space this takes, might have to skip it.
+*  SPI, I2C; generic APIs for this is tricky as many chips add their own twist on how to do this efficiently so I might just do sth half-hearted for this

 ## What did I do to make it fit?

 The biggest problem wasn't flash space (program and const variables), it's RAM.
+By the way Contiki works, you use static variables a lot.
+This has the benefit that an application becomes more easy to analyze as you know more about it at compile time but the RAM requirements become harder.
+There is little hope of doing any serious routing on these for example.

-And by the way Contiki works, it favors static variables.
-Ie, the protothread abstraction basically folds out (preprocessor macro expansion) into function calls with a big switch-case for each process; any YIELD or WAIT_EVENT exits the function, hence any automatic (ie non-static or larger scope) variables are not saved across the block.
+The protothread abstraction basically folds out (preprocessor macro expansion) into function calls with a big switch-case for each process; any YIELD or WAIT_EVENT exits the function, hence any automatic (ie non-static or larger scope) variables are not saved across the block.
 So you use static a lot, and so they are stored